David Reuteler

 Aug 1999

-Core Database Technologies group of
+Core Database Technologies Group

-Wam!Net - Eagan, MN
+Wam!Net- Eagan, MN

 • As a senior member of a 4 person group performed capacity planning and systems architecture for a large replicated asset management system (8TB of RAID per, 3 geographically separate sites).
 Worked closely with DBAs and also as a member of the Middleware group.